 In case you need solid proof that Korea – and its cultural exports – are worth betting on, look no further than LVMH Moët Hennessy Louis Vuitton, the parent company of Louis Vuitton, the world's most valuable luxury brand.
 The Paris-based conglomerate has had its eyes on the East for years, and thanks to its private equity arm, is banking on the influence that South Korea maintains in terms of culture not only within its own borders but in China and increasingly, in the West, as well.

-Now, in the early days of London Fashion Week, Burberry and a few other brands want in.
+These brands are joined by Burberry and no shortage of other big-name entities, which continue to tap into the selling power of these famous figures, as well.
 The British brand, which helped open the Spring/Summer 2018 shows in London (with a See Now-Buy Now Fall/Winter 2017 collection), invited Winner bandmates MINO and HOONY to London for the event.

 Not up on Winner?
 The boyband – which, along with G-Dragon’s BigBang, falls under the umbrella of YG – has seen major success thus far in 2017 after returning from a year-long hiatus.
 The group revamped after losing lead vocalist Nam Tae Hyun, and as Billboard recently put it, “has quickly picked up momentum as one of Korea's most promising boy bands between the four singles they released on ‘Our Twenty Four’ and ‘April’s Fate Number Four,’ which featured ‘Really Really’ and the ballad ‘Fool.’”